 Not laying again the foundation of repentance from dead works and of faith toward God, of the doctrine of baptisms, of laying on of hands, of resurrection of the dead, and of eternal judgment.

 a.
-Not laying again the foundation: These "basics" are given in three pairs.
+Not laying again the foundation: These elementary principles are given in three pairs.
 Repentance and faith go together.
 Baptisms and laying on of hands go together.
 Resurrection of the dead and eternal judgment are paired together.

 b.
-Not laying again the foundation: Many people regard this as a Biblical list of important "foundations" for the Christian life.
-Bible study series have been taught developing each one of these topics, with the thought that this is a good list of basic doctrines.
-But that isn't the writer's point here at all.
+Not laying again the foundation: Many people regard this as a Biblical list of important elementary principles for the Christian life.
+Bible study and discipleship series have been taught developing each one of these topics, with the thought that this is a good list of basic doctrines.
+But that wasn’t the writer’s point here at all.

 i.
-To understand this list, you must ask basic questions:
+To understand this list, one must ask basic questions:

 · What is distinctively Christian about this list?